martinstanek/edgemq/src/EdgeMq.TestContainer/nuget.readme.md

-## The EdgeMQ Client
+## The EdgeMq.TestContainer

-*... simple native .NET docker wrapper for the EdgeMQ queue docker imager*
+*The docker test container wrapper used for the integration tests.*

+The test container NuGet can be used for the derived integration tests, (the default architecture is arm64) ie.:

 ```csharp
 [Fact]